akansha1104/8-weeks-SQL-challenges/Case Study #7 : Balance Tree Clothing/README.md

 Danny, the CEO of this trendy fashion company has asked you to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.

-## 🗞️ Dataset Used

-For this case study there is a total of 4 datasets for this case study. however you will only need to utilise 2 main tables to solve all of the regular questions, and the additional 2 tables are used only for the bonus challenge question!

-Table 1: `Product Details` includes all information about the entire range that Balanced Clothing sells in their store.

-Table 2: `Product Sales` contains product level information for all the transactions made for Balanced Tree including quantity, price,
-          percentage discount, member status, a transaction ID and also the transaction timestamp.

-Table 3: `Product Hierarcy `

-Table 4: `Product prices` contains all details of product price and product id.

 ## 🧩 Case Study Questions And Solutions